Rahul-Uoft/election/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the LLM ChatGPT.
+The entire chat history is available in inputs/llms/usage.txt.